duhrer/duhrer.github.io/_posts/projects/2025-03-06-rebble-hackathon-entry.md

 images](https://developer.rebble.io/developer.pebble.com/guides/app-resources/pdc-format/index.html)
 the Pebble uses.

-For the project skeleton, I finally tried the [`rebble` tool](https://github.com/richinfante/rebbletool).
-It's a fork of the original `pebble` development tool updated to work with Python 3 and other modern dependencies.
-I can use this to create projects, build project, and install them on my watch, which is really great.
+For the project skeleton, I finally tried the [`rebbletool` project ](https://github.com/richinfante/rebbletool).
+It's a fork of the original `pebbletool` development tool, which lets you manage the SDKs installed and also installs the `pebble` tool you use to build and test your work.

+Unlike the old toolset, `rebbletool` has been updated to work with Python 3 and other modern dependencies, so you don't need to use a VM.
+I can use this to create projects, build project, and install them on my watch.

 Unfortunately the emulator doesn't work for me, I'll still need to use the VM for that.
 However, since I can use my watch to test things, I can stay in my